PlayFab/MpsAgent/LocalMultiplayerAgent/DeploymentTool/readme.md

 }
 `

-    - These are other optional parameters you could add, if needed:
+    - These are other optional parameters for your `DeploymentSettings.json` you could add, if needed:
     `
     "AreAssetsReadonly": false,
     "UseStreamingForAssetDownloads": false,